 North Korea remains one of the most repressive countries in the world.
 Kim Jong Un, the third leader of the Kim dynasty, continues to serve as head of government and the ruling Workers’ Party of Korea, using threats of execution, arbitrary punishment of crimes, and detention and forced labor to maintain fearful obedience.
 Kim also continues to tightly restrict travel out of the country and communication with the outside world.

 The government does not tolerate any dissent.
 It bans independent media, civil society, and trade unions, and systematically denies basic rights, including freedom of expression, assembly, association, and religion.
-It systematically extracts forced, unpaid labor from its citizens to build infrastructure and public implement projects.
+It systematically extracts forced, unpaid labor from its citizens to build infrastructure and implement public projects.
 The government also fails to protect or promote the rights of numerous at-risk groups, including women, children, and people with disabilities.

 In 2019, Kim Jong Un continued the diplomatic engagement efforts he started in 2018, and met with Chinese President Xi Jinping, South Korean President Moon Jae-in, US President Donald Trump, Vietnamese President Nguyen Phu Trong, and Russian President Vladimir Putin.